rahulhaque/cruise/README.md

 # or press `ctrl+d`
 logout

-# Stop the running project while keeping
+# Stop the running project keeping
 # the changes in the container
 cruise stop